 Maureen Buchanan Jones

-Phil O'Donoghue is Assistant of Theatre and English at Springfield Technical Community College, where he teaches playwrighting, acting, and theatre literature.
+Phil O'Donoghue is an assistant professor of theater and English at Springfield Technical Community College (STCC), where he teaches playwrighting, acting and theater literature.
 In addition to directing at STCC, he has also directed at the Williston-Northampton Summer Theatre Program.
-He holds an M.F.A. in Playwrighting from Smith College, where he studied under Len Berkman, Anne Hesseltine Professor of Theatre.
-Phil has had plays produced in New York, Los Angeles, and Boston, and is an original member of the Northampton 24-Hour Theatre Project.
+He holds a master's in playwrighting from Smith College, where he studied under Len Berkman, the Anne Hesseltine Hoyt Professor of Theatre at Smith College.
+Phil has had plays produced in New York, Los Angeles and Boston, and is an original member of the Northampton 24-Hour Theatre Project.

 Emily Pettit is an editor for Factory Hollow Press and notnostrums, and for three years has been the publisher of the exciting literary print journal jubilat.
 Pettit has taught writing courses at the University of Iowa, the University of Massachusetts and Elms College.
 She currently teaches poetry at Flying Object in Hadley, Massachusetts.
 Pettit's first collection of poems, Goat in the Snow, came out in early 2012 with Birds LLC.
 Her poems have been featured in the Academy of American Poets/Poem a Day Series, Fence, Open Letters, Verse Daily and The Huffington Post.